SystemFw/blog/content/staging/paxos-failures.md

 The issue with writing to a subset of storage servers is that multiple writers can write different values to different subsets.

-For example, in a cluster of 6 storage servers, we could have Writer A write `v1` to 3 storage servers, and Writer B write `v2` to another 3, which would then violate the WOR rules: two different calls to `read` will get different values depending on which storage server they hit.
+For example, in a cluster of 6 storage servers, we could have writer W1 write `v1` to 3 storage servers, and writer W2 write `v2` to another 3, which would then violate the WOR rules: two different calls to `read` will get different values depending on which storage server they hit.

 We cannot guarantee that the same value is written to all the storage servers, but what we can guarantee is that all readers draw the same